PBernaerts/arrstack-lab/README.md

 # Homelab

-Infrastructure-as-code for my self-hosted homelab: a Plex-centric media stack on Debian 13, with a mergerfs union pool and SnapRAID parity, deployed via Docker Compose.
+Overview of my self-hosted homelab: a Plex-centric media stack on Debian 13, with a mergerfs union pool and SnapRAID parity, deployed via Docker Compose.

 See [`docs/`](docs/) for the Debian install checklist, the migration steps, and the